joerg-pfruender/joerg-pfruender.github.io/_posts/2020-09-27-localstack_and_lambda.md

 tags: [software, testing, serverless, aws, lambda, localstack, testcontainers]
 ---

-I am developing piece of software that should be deployed as a [AWS lambda&#8599;](https://aws.amazon.com/lambda/) function and I wanted to test it.
+I am developing a piece of software that should be deployed as a [AWS lambda&#8599;](https://aws.amazon.com/lambda/) function and I wanted to test it.
 Some people just write unit tests for the lambda and they think, that's enough.

 Not me: